rpvnwnkl/rc_car/README.md

-Testing files for the sensor-laden RC car I built
+Testing files for the components on the sensor-laden RC car I have assembled